 The Dean C. Worcester Photographic Collection

 From 1890 to 1913, Dean Conant Worcester took thousands of photographs of people and places throughout the Philippines.
-The majority was taken while Worcester served as the controversial Secretary of Interior in the US colonial government from 1901-1913, responsible for economic development and “non-Christian tribes and people”.
+The majority was taken while Worcester served as the controversial Secretary of Interior in the US colonial government from 1901 to 1913, responsible for economic development and “non-Christian tribes and people.”
 Simultaneously disturbing and beautiful, these photographs portray the perspectives and emphases of a leading proponent of the colonial mission.
 This exhibition features a subset of the nearly 5000 glass negatives and lantern slides in the Museum of Anthropological Archaeology’s Worcester Collection.

 Koelz Collection of Himalayan Art

 In 1918 and 1927, University of Michigan Professor Harley Harris Bartlett (1886–1960) traveled to Sumatra, Indonesia, to conduct botanical research and collect specimens for the University of Michigan Herbarium and Smithsonian Institution.
-Some of his travel took him to the upland mountains of northern Sumatra and into contact with the Batak people.
-While visiting Batak villages, he collected various anthropological materials in addition to botanical materials and gave the Museum of Anthropology 155 written Batak texts and other materials for its collections.
-An inscribed Batak text (UMMAA 48396) is illustrated here.
+Some of his travels took him to the upland mountains of northern Sumatra and into contact with the Batak people.
+While visiting Batak villages, he collected various anthropological materials in addition to botanical materials, and gave the Museum of Anthropology 155 written Batak texts and other materials for its collections.
+An inscribed Batak text (UMMA 48396) is illustrated here.

 Sago Spathe Painting Exhibit